MICROSAVE UPDATE – COMPENDIUM OF NEWS ON ANDHRA CRISIS

 - Prior approval for grant of further loans to SHGs or their members

 - Duty of MFIs to maintain accounts and furnish copies

 - Power to require the production of records or documents and power of entry, inspection, and seizure

 - Penalty for coercive actions by MFIs

-The ordinance, judging by the way it was developed and enforced, is reactionary in nature to the turn of events outlined above, and is based on the premise to prevent exploitation of Self Help Groups (SHGs) being promoted by the state government programmes.
-AP government programme like Society for Elimination of Rural Poverty (SERP) has a huge mandate to disburse loans to the tune of Rs.100,000 crore (USD 22.2 billion) and see the working of MFIs as a major threat to their programme.
+The ordinance, judging by the way it was developed and enforced, is reactionary in nature to the turn of events outlined above, and is based on the premise to prevent exploitation of Self Help Groups (SHGs) being promoted by the state government programs.
+AP government program like Society for Elimination of Rural Poverty (SERP) has a huge mandate to disburse loans to the tune of Rs.100,000 crore (USD 22.2 billion) and see the working of MFIs as a major threat to their program.

 The ordinance seems to protect the interest of the clients but for the following reasons it has the potential to destroy or completely change the MFI sector in India: